Postdoctoral Researcher, Department of Sociology

 Research Interest: sociogenomics, health, demography, life course, ageing, education, and chronotype.

-Xuejie Ding received her MPhil and DPhil in Sociology at the University of Oxford in 2018.
-Since then, she has been working as a Postdoctoral Researcher at the University of Oxford in the ERC funded SOCIOGENOME project led by Prof. Melinda Mills.
+Xuejie Ding received her DPhil in Sociology at the University of Oxford in 2018.
+Since then, she has been working as a Postdoctoral Researcher at the University of Oxford in the ERC funded SOCIOGENOME and CHRONO project led by Prof. Melinda Mills.

 Her future research is going to adopt innovative methodologies to understand fertility behaviours via both societal and biological bases.